keboola/developers-docs/extend/generic-extractor/tutorial/mapping.md

         }
 {% endhighlight %}

-The above mappings setting defines that for the `content` data type, the resource property `plain_text` will be stored in the table column `text`.
+The above mapping setting defines that for the `content` data type, the resource property `plain_text` will be stored in the table column `text`.
 No other properties of the content resource will be imported.
 In other words, the mapping defines all columns of the output table.